-Customize your login policy to add a layer of security for your organization.
-By default, users may log in from a generic Salesforce login page, bypassing the login page specific to your domain.
+Customize your login policy to add a layer of security for your org.
+By default, users log in from a generic Salesforce login page, bypassing the login page specific to your domain.
 Users are also allowed to make page requests without your domain name, such as when using old bookmarks.

 - 1. From Setup, enter My Domain in the Quick Find box, then select My Domain. - 2.
 Under My Domain Settings, click Edit. - 3.
-To turn off authentication for users who do not use your domain-specific login page, select the login policy.
-For example, this will prevent users from logging in at the generic https://<instance>.salesforce.com/ login page, and being redirected to your pages after login.
-This option enhances security by preventing login attempts by anyone who does not know your domain name. - 4.
+To turn off authentication for users who don't use your domain-specific login page, select the login policy.
+For example, selecting the policy prevents users from logging in at the generic https://<instance>.salesforce.com/ login page, and then being redirected to your pages after login.
+This option enhances security by preventing login attempts by anyone who doesn't know your domain name. - 4.
 Choose a redirect policy. - a.
 Choose Redirect to the same page within the domain to allow users to continue using URLs that do not include your domain name.
-Choosing this option does not enhance security for your organization.
+Choosing this option does not enhance security for your org.